 In her October 5 article in the Wall Street Journal, wine columnist Lettie Teague writes, “the quality of a Bourgogne depends entirely on the talent of the winemaker and the quality of his or her vineyard source”.
 I agree but furthermore believe that this statement holds true for every wine region and wine.
+Here’s a presentation of Rioja’s winemakers rising stars.

 In Rioja we’ve been talking about superstar winemakers for years but it’s only recently that we’ve begun to talk about terroir.
 Distributors, retailers, restaurants, wine writers and consumers are all showing an increased interest in wines produced from grapes grown on plots that express the specificity of soil, exposure to the sun, altitude and the microclimates present in Rioja’s diverse geography.